viadeo/rorschart/README.md

 * Detects appropriate data type to customize axes labels
 * Supports asynchonous ajax data generation
 * Rorschart knows how to draw charts from Array, Hash, Array of Array or Hash, ActiveRecord::Relation...

 Checkout the [demonstration page](http://viadeo.github.io/rorschart).

+Designed to be the perfect companion to [Snowplow-dashboard](https://github.com/viadeo/snowplow-dashboard).

+## License

+Distributed under the MIT license.